jalizadeh/JESS/Readme.md

 |   | 100 | 100 | 100 | 100 | 100 | 100 | 100 | 100 | 100 | 100 |
 |   | 100 | 100 | 100 | 100 | 100 | 100 | 100 | 100 | 100 | 100 |

-How to map `F/R` data to cell index?
+How to map `F/R` data to square index?

-The first cell of board starts at `21` and the distance between each rank is 10 cells
+The first square of board starts at `21` and the distance between each rank is 10 squares

 ```js
 function FR2SQ(file, rank){